 Not all canes and walking sticks are made to support weight.
 Use discretion and common sense in the use of canes which are very thin, or have a dual use or feature.
 For example, for a sore ankle, use a support cane, not a sword cane.

-*** Canes are only used for casual, novelty, and collectible use and are not promoted or used for medical use. ***
+*** Canes are intended as a casual everyday walking aide.
+Novelty, and Collector pieces use and are not promoted or used for medical use. ***